It Takes One: Jennifer Ott

 You describe how Aurora Avenue fragmented Woodland Park into two disparate parts.
 Are there any current proposals that would have a similarly disruptive effect?

 As Seattle experiences another wave of rapid growth, public awareness of the value of open space has grown, so there is less chance that a major infrastructure project will be proposed for parkland.
 Instead, there is a real danger in the mindset that open space is simply empty space that could be filled with facilities.
-Last year, the City of Seattle conducted a study into converting some or all of the municipal golf courses into affordable housing developments.
+Recently, the City of Seattle conducted a study into converting some or all of the municipal golf courses into affordable housing developments.
 The incredible increases in housing costs are driving planners to look at all available options.
 While it is unlikely that the parkland will be converted into housing, it takes constant vigilance to ensure that the city’s leaders value open space for community health and well-being, not as a safety valve for development pressure.

 What challenges will Seattle’s Olmsted parks face in the coming decade, and how can those challenges be addressed?

-Last year, Seattle Parks and Recreation formed the Olmsted Legacy Task Force to identify the steps the department needs to take to preserve Seattle’s Olmsted parks and parkways and to sustain them for future generations.
+In 2018, Seattle Parks and Recreation formed the Olmsted Legacy Task Force to identify the steps the department needs to take to preserve Seattle’s Olmsted parks and parkways and to sustain them for future generations.
 The task force identified a number of challenges, including a lack of awareness among the public and some parks department staff, inconsistency and underrepresentation in park planning efforts, insufficient maintenance and historic landscape restoration funding, the challenges inherent in preserving cultural landscapes, changing climate, adapting to contemporary uses, and the pressures created by a growing population.

 To meet those challenges, the task force recommended that the department create a historic parks position to provide guidance in cultural landscape restoration and preservation, develop educational resources and programming for Seattle Parks and Recreation staff and for Seattle residents, increase interdepartmental and community partnerships, assess current conditions in Olmsted parks and parkways and develop rehabilitation, succession, and maintenance plans, expand the park system, and, to support all these efforts, increase park system funding.